 - Having a show is a responsibility.
 Shows must be produced on-time and be of high quality.

-- Our shows are mostly prerecorded.
+- Our shows are mostly prerecorded, although some are live.
 You can produce your show here in our production studio, or at home on your own equipment.

 - WHYR seeks unique programming otherwise unavailable in the area.
 Your show proposal should articulate how the program will distinguish itself from other local shows on this station and elsewhere on the dial.